Havana in 3 Days

 Surf & Turf at La Roca

 We have saved the best till last.
-This morning, we are taking a classic car tour in a bright red convertible.
-The tour takes in some of Cuba’s top attractions, with stops for you to visit and take photos of the attractions, and of course for plenty of car selfies.
+Today, we are taking a Classic Car Tour in a bright red convertible.
+The tour takes in some of Cuba’s top attractions, with stops for you to visit and take photos of the attractions, and of course for plenty of classic car selfies.
+Prices vary depending on the length of the tour and type of vehicle.
+Expect to pay around $90 for a 3 hour tour in a classic convertible.

 Classic Car Tour